 Often we are advised that the ex- partner will not come in but when invited many do respond positively.
 We believe, it is always worth trying but acknowledge that for many the time is just not right and our service is not what they want right now, but may be at another time.

-Due to the demand on the service and the various locations we work from, it is not always possible that the same mediator meets with all those party to the dispute initially.
+Due to the demand on the service and the various locations we work from, we cannot guarantee the same mediator.
+Those mediations via Zoom will be the same Mediator throughout.